kubernetes/perf-tests/clusterloader2/README.md

 #### Required

 These flags are required for any test to be run.
  - kubeconfig - path to the kubeconfig file.
+This flag is not required if kubemarkconfig flag is provided
  - testconfig - path to the test config file.
 This flag can be used multiple times if more than one test should be run.

 #### Optional

+ - kubemarkconfig - path to the kubemark config file.
+If provided clusterloader will use kubemark cluster instead of real cluster (even if kubeconfig is provided).
  - nodes - number of nodes in the cluster.
 If not provided, test will assign the number of schedulable cluster nodes.
  - report-dir - path to directory, where summaries files should be stored.